03 Using R syntax

 Here it is important that you provide the path to the directory where your new transformer is stored.
 Furthermore, it is important that you provide another directory where your trained transformer should be saved to avoid reading and writing collisions.

-Masked Language Modeling.
-First, you can set the length of token
+First, you can set the length of token sequences with

 .
 With whole_word

-can choose between masking single tokens or masking complete words
+between masking single tokens or masking complete words (Please remember

-(Please remember that modern tokenizers split words into several tokens.
+that modern tokenizers split words into several tokens.
+Thus, tokens and

-Thus, tokens and words are not forced to match each other directly).
+words are not forced to match each other directly).
+With

 Please remember to set the correct alpha-3 code for tracking the